24,

 It

-is believed that by worshiping Kathyayini amman at
+is believed that by worshiping Kathyayini Amman at

 are provided with a separate sannadhi known as Sakthi sannidhi at this temple.